 - Yank the Dog's Chain: The Doctor swears he's going to save everyone.
 One by one, he fails all but two of them.

 - You Are in Command Now:

 - Midshipman Frame ends up being the only officer on the bridge after Captain Hardaker gets the ship rammed by meteors.

 - After Astrid kills Max, the Hosts latch onto the nearest authority figure and that would be The Doctor.

-- Your Approval Fills Me with Shame: Played with: Rickston thanks the Doctor for saving his life, and then he goes on to say how much money he made off this venture and goes back to ordering around his employee.
+- Your Approval Fills Me with Shame: Played with, as "Saving Your Life Fills Me With Shame".
+Rickston thanks the Doctor for saving his life, and then he goes on to say how much money he made off this venture and goes back to ordering around his employees.
 This brings the Doctor no joy.
-"Saving Your Life Fills Me With Shame".

 - You See, I'm Dying: The Captain is dying, and scuppers his own ship in exchange for his family being looked after.